Sometimes Elixir can be quite a pain. Often it’s because the libraries don’t yet

 That’s most of the magic of stream functions.
 One tiny detail remains.
 Remember

-argument?
+that weird nesting argument?
 It’s used when you want to early abort a stream

 (before the input is done).
-This is used in Stream.take
+This is used in Stream.take and it depends on

 throwing a tuple.
 Please don’t write code that uses this, consider the internal